sandeeps79/JS---FINALL---ASSIGNMENT/README.md

 > + Skills are like the first field is for type of skill like Programming Language, Tools, Databases etc. And second filed contains there subtype like for programming language are HTML,CSS,JS etc.
 > + You can also remove the extra fields that you add onclick of add button and remove it on click of remove button.
 > + on click of Generated Button it will redirect you to next page where you will show your resume.
+> + Fileds value that you have entered all are stored in localstorage i have used indexing of the array ** ResumeInfo  as a id ** to find any resume in the url.

 > ### Step-3